wyy-code/DESAlign/README.md

 # DESAlign
-This paper has been accepted by ICDE 2024.

-This profile is the code of our paper.
+This profile is the code of our paper: "Towards Semantic Consistency: Dirichlet Energy Driven Robust Multi-Modal Entity Alignment", which has been accepted by ICDE 2024.

 The dataset we processed can be downloaded at [GoogleDrive](https://drive.google.com/file/d/1xYgXv8n1F8CBSNmYs5f3GfdJmrWHpxDJ/view?usp=drive_link)